345Mathieu543/fau-made/project/data-report.md

 ##### Data Quality

-The data quality can be assessed based on the dimensions discussed in the lecture D01:

 - Accuracy:
   - Data appears accurate and detailed, with specific counts for various categories.
   - Potentially verified by the *unverified* flag.